lyskevin/Kattis/README.md

-##14 Apr 19
+# Kattis Programs

-Code for Kattis problems that I've solved.
+Solution code for Kattis problems that I've solved.

+## 14 Apr 19

 Programs are currently in Java but I'd like to learn C++ some time in future.